• Skip to primary navigation

 3. Add the maple syrup, molasses and vanilla extract and continue beating until combined.

-4. Add the pumpkin puree and mix until fully combined.
+4. Add the pumpkin puree and mix until fully combined to create the wet ingredient base for this pumpkin bread.

 1. Pour the flour, baking soda, spices and salt into the wet ingredients

-3. Pour the batter into the prepared loaf pan and bake for 50-65 minutes, depending on your oven.
+3. Pour the pumpkin gingerbread batter into the prepared loaf pan and bake for 50-65 minutes, depending on your oven.

 4. Leave to cool in the pan for 10 minutes, then remove and cool completely on a wire rack.